firstbatchxyz/dria-blog/docs/factory/subtopic.md

 ---
 categories:
-- Applied AI
+- Software Engineering
-description: Explore the SubTopicPipeline class for generating in-depth AI subtopics via a recursive pipeline structure.
+description: Explore the SubTopicPipeline class for recursively generating subtopics with a specified depth for any main topic.
 tags:
+- SubTopicPipeline
 - AI
-- Subtopics
 - Machine Learning
+- Topic Generation
 - Deep Learning
-- Pipeline
 ---

 # SubTopicPipeline